RetroAchievements/docs/docs/developer-docs/rollouts.md

     - Maintaining a schedule so developers know when they are to officially claim their picks in the forum, when playtesters can start testing sets, and when the console's support will officially launch.
     - Ensuring the console ID is validated on the website when support launches, or at least be in contact with the web team to do so.

-- Developers are limited to leading one set at a time, but may collaborate on as many sets as they wish.
-Upon completion of a set, they are to notify QA to look over their set and sign them off, which allows them to move on to their next pick, if applicable.
+- Developers are limited to leading one set at a time, but may collaborate on one other set at a time as long as it's not their primary claim.
+Claims must be signed off by the rollout and writing team, with collaboration claims requiring all parts to be finished before it can be signed off.
+Another claim may be requested after sign-off.

 - Rollout claims are subject to [Special Claims](/guidelines/developers/claims-system#special-claims) rules.